BigelowLab/thredds/README.md

 are well described.
 This package provides only client-side functionality.
 A user's workflow likely is to fetch a top-level catalog, then drill down to a particular sub-catalog by hop-skipping through lightweight catalog references.
-Often, but not always these catalogs are organized around date (a year of observation, a month of observation, etc).
+Often, but not always these catalogs are organized around date (a year of observation, a month of observation, etc) or a data source ("MODISA" vs "MODIST"), etc.
-Catalogs may contain references to other catalogs or to datasets (typically OPeNDAP resources.)
+Catalogs may contain references to other catalogs or to datasets (often OPeNDAP resources.)

 This package replaces [threddscrawler](https://github.com/BigelowLab/threddscrawler) which is based upon the [XML](https://CRAN.R-project.org/package=XML).
 Instead this package